Milchevskiy/TruMPET.2025/Predict/README.md

 Protein Secondary Structure Prediction by TruMPET 2025.

 1. Databases preparation
-You will need frequency extrapolation databases and the AAindex database for protein structure prediction.
+You will need frequency extrapolation databases and the AAindex database for protein secondary structure prediction.
 Precomputed databases (≈7.5 GB) are available for download at:
 <br>https://ftp.eimb.ru/Milch/TruMPET.2025/Databases/TruMPET2025.databases.tar.xz
 <br>Unpack this archive into the Databases directory.